 HSBC and FMSB

-HSBC is represented on FMSB’s Advisory Committee by Douglas Flint, Group Chairman of HSBC Holdings plc, and on FMSB’s Board by Thibaut de Roux, Global Head of Markets at HSBC.
+HSBC is represented on FMSB’s Advisory Committee by Samir Assaf, CEO of HSBC Global Banking and Markets, and on FMSB’s Board by Thibaut de Roux, Global Head of Markets at HSBC.
 HSBC also has representation on many relevant FMSB’s working groups.

 In line with the FMSB Membership rules, HSBC has reviewed its operational policies and procedures and issued the attestation statement below.